Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key export entry points in opaque drivers

-The key export entry points have the following prototypes:
+The key export entry points have the following prototypes for a driver with the prefix `"acme"`:

 ```
 psa_status_t acme_export_key(const psa_key_attributes_t *attributes,